agenteo/agenteo.github.com/source/_drafts/rails-vs-lotus.md

 With Ruby namespaces alone you have some modularity but you can't enforce a dependency structure and in complex domains your classes will end up creating a tangle of dependencies hard to follow.
 You can use ruby gems to handle your dependency structure.

-In this example I assume my application domain has significant logic related to calculating cargo allowances and shipping routes so inside a `components` directory in the repository root I create two gems: `freight_calculator`, `route_finder`.
+In this example I assume my application domain has **significant logic** related to calculating level progression using a statistical model so inside a `components` directory in the repository root I create two gems: `level_progression`, `bayesian_model`.
 The first depends on the latter and it will resolve that dependency internally without concerning the rest of the application.
-I only need to add the local gem `freight_calculator` to the Lotus application `Gemfile`:
+I only need to add the local gem `level_progression` to the Lotus application `Gemfile`:

 {% highlight ruby %}
 path 'components' do
-  gem 'freight_calculator'
+  gem 'level_progression'
 end
 {% endhighlight %}

-And `require 'freight_calculator` in `config/environment.rb`.
+And `require 'level_progression'` in `config/environment.rb`.
+Now my actions can use:

+{% highlight ruby %}
+calculator = LevelProgression::Calculator.new(last_score, current_score, bonus)
+calculator.next_level
+{% endhighlight %}

 **This same approach can be used in Rails and is a trait of *component based Rails architecture*.**